MikeyQiu/DELFT-Extend/BLP/README.md

 </div>
 <br><br>

 This repository contains the code used for question and entity description classification.
-The implementation is based on the paper "Inductive entity representations from text via link prediction".
-For more deatails please refer the following:
+The implementation is based on the "Inductive entity representations from text via link prediction".
+For more details please refer the following paper:

 ```bibtex
 @inproceedings{daza2021inductive,